nriddiford/svParser/README.md

 ## Summarise variants

-A good place to start is to Print a summary of variants called in VCF file to see the number of DELS/DUPS/INV/TRA called
+A good place to start is with a summary of variants called in VCF file:

 #### Read vcf file from lumpy (or delly/novobreak) and see summary of variants called:
-`perl script/svParse.pl -v data/lumpy/HUM-7.tagged.SC.lumpy.gt_all.vcf`
+`perl script/svParse.pl -v data/NA12878.NA12891.NA12892.vcf`

 #### It's reccomended to explicity tag files on the caller that has produced them using the `--type` flag:
-`perl script/svParse.pl -v data/lumpy/HUM-7.tagged.SC.lumpy.gt_all.vcf -t l`
+`perl script/svParse.pl -v data/NA12878.NA12891.NA12892.vcf -t l`

 ## Filtering variants

-* The real power of svParser comes from its ability to easily filter variant calls on anumber of different criteria, and quickly assess how this affects your callset
+The real power of svParser comes from its ability to easily filter variant calls on anumber of different criteria, and quickly assess how this affects your callset.
-* It is highly recommended to play around with differnt combinations of filters that suit your needs
-* Filter flags can be used wiith any of the other options aid in fine tuning
+It is highly recommended to play around with differnt combinations of filters that suit your needs.
+Filter flags can be used with any of the other options aid in fine tuning

 #### Filters available:
 * `su`     - number of tumour reads supporting var.
 Expects integer e.g. `-f su=5`